 “It gets much bigger in here.
 The hole is the only tight space.
 Trust me.”

 I’m not one who easily gives in to peer pressure.
 If there’s something I don’t want to do, I absolutely won’t do it.
 But this was one of those times where I realized that embracing my fear was not something I really wanted.
-Why would I want that more than spending the day seeing Ardua, or spending time with Cruz?
-It just wasn’t worth it, so I just chose to do what I really wanted.
+Why would I want to coddle fear more than spend the day seeing Ardua, or spending time with Cruz?
+Fear wasn’t worth it, so I chose to do what I really wanted.

 “Fine.”
 I said curtly.
 This was by no means directed at Cruz, but rather a result of me being determined and mission oriented.
 I was going into that hole – I mean cave.

 I pushed our things in and handed them to Cruz, then stuck my feet in and felt around for a foothold.
 In less then ten seconds I was in.
-Cruz was definitely right.
+Cruz was right.
 That hole was very deceiving.
-The chamber we were in would have been large enough for a nice sized family to have a nice sit down dinner.
+The chamber we were in would have been large enough for a nice sized family to have a sit-down dinner.
 There were even some stones that looked as though they could serve as benches or tables.

 “Come on.
 We have to get to the good part.”
 Cruz said, as he motioned me to follow him.

 We descended down a ramp and doubled back under the hole we had entered.
-It seemed as though Cruz knew where he was going, because I sure didn’t.
-We wound our way in and out of different chambers, often times having to decide between two or three different routes to take.
+It seemed as though Cruz knew where he was going, almost as if he had done this before.
+We wound our way in and out of different chambers, often having to decide between two or three different routes to take.
 It would be very easy to get lost down here.
-Not only did everything look the same, but there were no maps on our heads up display or specs.
+Not only did everything look the same, but there were no maps on our heads-up display or specs.
 But Cruz was confident, and I trusted him, so I pressed on.

 After about twenty minutes, we stopped.
 “Listen.
 Do you hear that?”
+Cruz asked.

-I listened anxiously, but heard nothing.
+I listened anxiously but heard nothing.
 “Hear what?”
 I asked.

 “We’re almost there.”